Quirinus/MXLU_Documentation/README.md

 - Update: all character pages (partially done) and skillpoint planner
 - Add: Sin set weapon/shield have special graphic.
 Check the ss (ask quirinus or someone for it) and find the image on google/wikis or extract from mpq.
 Then put it in the right folder and apply it to the sets.html page.
 - Remove: Diablo Clone. (from the page and from the menu)
-- Add: Maybe include the socketed rune bonus in the RW stats (or make it toggleable).
 - Add: Shield chance to block on all item pages (base+stat, for class-only add class base chance too).
 - Fix: Make ([Class] Only) either white or red for all items/classes.
 Currently only Barbarian items have it as white, the rest have red.(rish: if every other char have it as red.. make barb red too, will be easier and will look sexier.
 I did it for SU/TU/Sets page.
 If its fine then u can strike this Fix off this list)
 - Change: Prefix/suffix list: Make calculators not reset the filter dropdowns/inputs.